-The Romanesque church of the Blessed Virgin Mary in Inowrocław is one of the oldest temples in Kujawy region, because its beginnings date back to the end of the 12th century.
-Due to the large width of the body, it was probably planned as a three-nave design, but this was not implemented.
-In the fifteenth century, the chancel was extended towards the east, and the semicircular apse was replaced by a polygon closure, fastened with buttresses.
+The church of the Blessed Virgin Mary was built at the end of the 12th century (first record of the settlement from 1185).
+Due to the large width of the nave, it was probably planned as a three-aisle, but this was not implemented for unknown reasons.
+In the 15th century, the chancel of the church was extended to the east, and the semicircular apse was replaced with a Gothic polygonal closure, fastened with buttresses.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.